Itzamkanac

 Itzamkanac, also known as El Tigre, is an ancient Pre-Columbian city and archaeological Maya site located in the municipality of Candelaria in the state of Campeche, Mexico.
 Itzamkanac was the capital of the pre-Hispanic Acalan province ruled by the Chontal Maya or Putún Maya until the arrival and encounter with the Spanish conquistadors.

 Location

 Itzamkanac is built on a hill on the banks of the Candelaria River in southwestern Campeche, Mexico.
-This location gave the site a strategic political position as a river port that developed a great trading and commercial activity with other Maya and Mesoamerican sites.
+This location gave the site a strategic political position as a river port that developed great trading and commercial activity with other Maya and Mesoamerican sites.

 Architecture

 Itzamkanac is integrated by six architectural complexes and 3 ballgame courts, the ceremonial center covers approximately 5 km^{2} and consists of 2 plazas with large structures and platforms.
 A large number of monumental stucco masks as decoration of platforms have been discovered in the site, this sculptures represent the faces of rulers divinized with mythological concepts and finely dressed with headdresses.
 Structure 1 is a large building with smaller platforms on the top, one of this platforms named Platform 1A is a round temple dedicated to god Kukulkan.